liberodark/stadia-app/README.md

 #### Pre-requisite

-Before starting you need to have installe nodejs in your distro.
+Before starting you need to have install nodejs in your distro.

 ```
 chmod +x build.sh